Franck Queudrue: Lens

-Queudrue began his football career in the youth system of RC Lens.
+Queudrue began his football career in the youth system of Lens.
 He made 41 appearances for the club's reserve team in the Championnat de France Amateur (CFA) from the 1997–98 season onwards, scoring seven goals, and stepped up to the first team during the 1999–2000 season.
-His debut in Ligue 1 came as a second-half substitute against Montpellier on 16 October 1999, and during that first season he played 16 league games as well as 6 in the UEFA Cup.
+His debut in Ligue 1 came as a second-half substitute against Montpellier on 16 October 1999, and during that first season he played 16 league games, as well as six in the UEFA Cup.
 His first league goal came in his third appearance, a 90th-minute winner away to Marseille.
 He appeared frequently the following season, but made only two substitute appearances in 2001–02 before leaving for England on loan.

 Middlesbrough

 Queudrue joined English Premier League club Middlesbrough on loan in October 2001, and the deal was made permanent at the end of the season.
 He stayed until the summer of 2006.
 His preferred position was left-back, though he was comfortable at centre-back and, on certain occasions, played for Middlesbrough as a left or central midfielder.
 He was also renowned for his free kick and penalty converting ability.

 He became popular with fans when he scored in his second game for the club – against North East rivals Sunderland.
 Queudrue impressed enough to earn a permanent move in May 2002 for a fee of £2.5 million.
 However, he was also recognised for his poor disciplinary record.
 His five yellow and three red cards in the 2002–03 season contributed hugely to Middlesbrough missing out on a place in the UEFA Cup through the fair play league – although, conversely, he was a major reason they were high enough up the league to be in contention.
-He was part of the Middlesbrough side, who beat Bolton Wanderers to win the 2004 League Cup final.
-He also started for Middlesbrough in the 2006 UEFA Cup Final which they lost 4–0 to Sevilla in Eindhoven.
+He was part of the Middlesbrough side who beat Bolton Wanderers to win the 2004 League Cup final.
+He also started for Middlesbrough in the 2006 UEFA Cup final which they lost 4–0 to Sevilla in Eindhoven.

 In 2006, Queudrue announced that he was considering switching his nationality to British, after becoming eligible for UK citizenship.
 He had previously hoped to claim Irish citizenship, before revealing "unfortunately I am one generation out" to be eligible.